zyellowhorse/golang-cli-playbook/task/module2.md

 Run the command `go help fmt` and examine the provided information.

-Write the complete command to format the provided `module2_code.go` file.
+In the terminal, type in the `go fmt` command to format the provided `module2_code.go` file.

 ## Task 2: Format source code using a standalone program with proper flags